- API fetch

 }

-Assigning a new value will trigger both observers:
+Assigning a value triggers both blocks:

 score = 10